ouspg/CompSec/Lab5_ChipWhisperer/README.md

 2. Build the file simpleserial-aes to the target board the same way you did in the previous task.
 File can be found from *chipwhisperer\hardware\victims\firmware\simpleserial-aes*
 3. Execute  **setup_cwlite_xmega_aes.py** script from the script list.
 This changes the settings of the scope.
 You can use the “Script view”-window to see what settings are set
 4. Press the *Capture many*-button on the top left(green triangle with the symbol ”M”).
-5. Save the project with *File --> Save Project* option, give it any name you want.
+5. Save the project with *File --> Save Project* option, give it any name you want. **NOTICE:** After you have managed to save your traces correctly you do not need chipwhisperer device on this task anymore.
+You can work at home with only analyzer software and still finish this task.
 6. Open the Analyzer software
 7. Open the file you saved in the step 5
 8. Switch to *Trace output Plot* tab on the right side